-My name is Lerin Lockwood & I am a high school art teacher & multi-sport coach.
-I use my hands A LOT.
-Because I’m so active, I have several occasions each day where I have to take off my jewelry including my wedding rings.
+My name is Lerin Lockwood and I am a high school art teacher & multi-sport coach.
+I use my hands A LOT through out the day and because I’m so active, I have several occasions where I have to take off my jewelry including my wedding rings.

-I can’t wear my rings all of the time when I’m making art & teaching in the classroom.
-When I am hand building with clay or throwing on the pottery wheel, I don’t want my rings to dent or scrape my hard work, nor do I want to spend the next hour cleaning clay out of every crevice of my rings.
+When I’m teaching art, working with clay or throwing on the pottery wheel, I don’t want my rings to dent or scrape my hard work, nor do I want to spend the next hour cleaning clay out of every crevice of my rings.

 I tried my purse and wallet, but felt that was unsafe because pockets could have holes in them or change & other loose items could scratch & damage my ring.